mjdamgaard/UP-Web-Project/README_longer_version.md

 mentioned in the first paragraph of this section).

-When using the database, however, users will mostly not want to query for one particular user's ratings, but instead to query for an average of ratings from all users. openSDB intends to also implement such queries as queries for input sets, only where the user ID is replaced for the ID of an averaging algorithm.
+When using the database, however, users will mostly not want to query for one particular user's ratings, but instead want to query for an average of ratings from all users. openSDB intends to also implement such queries as queries for input sets, only where the user ID is replaced for the ID of an averaging algorithm.
 Furthermore, for each such algorithm, openSDB intends to actually store the averaged (or otherwise aggregated) ratings in the same way as other semantic inputs such that these averages can be retrieved as efficiently as the